You’ve heard Vanguard funds are the best. But why? Which Vanguard fund is right for you?

 Since Vanguard’s success, many firms have introduced index funds, including large brokerage firms like Fidelity and Charles Schwab.

-So is Vanguard still the best place to buy index funds?
+Is Vanguard still the best place to buy index funds today?
 Why must we invest with Vanguard?

 The answer is yes, Vanguard index funds are still the best, here’s why.